ABM15/nasscom-vsd-soc-design-program/README.md

 The objectives are the following:

-1) Run the floorplan utility from OpenLANE
+1) Define the floorplan using the floorplan utility from OpenLANE
 2) Review the floorplan output files and calculate the die area
 3) Review the floorplan in Magic
-4) Congestion-aware placement using RePlAcE Run congestion-aware placement from OpenLANE to perform the placement
+4) Perform congestion-aware placement using RePlAcE
 5) Review the placement in Magic

-#### 1  Run the floorplan utility from OpenLANE
+#### 1  Define the floorplan using the floorplan utility from OpenLANE

-We run the floorplan utility from OpenLANE to define the floorplan:
+We run the floorplan utility from OpenLANE to define the floorplan of the picorv32a design:

 ```bash
   #Define the floorplan